ITensor/website/docs/classes/itensor.md

   Return the norm of this ITensor, that is, the Euclidean norm when treating the ITensor as a vector.
   Equivalent to, but much more efficient than, `sqrt((T*T).toReal())` for some real ITensor `T`.

+* `ITensor& takeRealPart()`

+  Set an ITensor in-place to just its real part, dropping its imaginary part.
+Returns a reference to the resulting ITensor.

+* `ITensor& takeImagPart()`

+  Set an ITensor in-place to just its imaginary part, dropping its real part.
+Returns a reference to the resulting ITensor.

 [[Back to Classes|classes]]